 NYC expects professional lead-based paint testing, not guesswork.

-The most reliable method uses an XRF analyzer.
+The most reliable method uses XRF testing.
 This device detects lead content instantly without damaging surfaces.
 Courts and city agencies accept XRF results.

 DIY kits do not meet compliance standards.